January 6th Committee: Members

 In November 2022, Thompson disclosed the existence of a subcommittee to handle "outstanding issues" including unanswered subpoenas and whether to send transcripts of interviews to the DOJ.
 The subcommittee had been established about one month earlier with Raskin as chair, along with Cheney, Lofgren, and Schiff.
 Thompson said he selected them because "they're all lawyers".

+On January 20, 2025, hours before President Biden left office, he gave a preemptive pardon to all committee members and staffers, given President-elect Trump's threats against them, as well as to the four police officers who testified.

 Investigation

 The investigation commenced with a public hearing on July 27, 2021, at which four police officers testified.
 As of the end of 2021, it had interviewed more than 300 witnesses and obtained more than 35,000 documents, and those totals continued to rise.
 By May 2022, it had interviewed over 1,000 witnesses; some of those interviews were recorded.
 By October 2022, it had obtained over 1,000,000 documents and reviewed hundreds of hours of videos (such as security camera and documentary footage).
 During the pendency of the investigation, the select committee publicly communicated some of its information.

 The select committee split its multi-pronged investigation into multiple color-coded teams, each focusing on a specific topic like funding, individuals' motivations, organizational coalitions, and how Trump may have pressured other politicians.
 These were: